giellalt/giellalt.github.io/infra/infraremake/In-sourceDocumentation.md

 # Twolc notes

 `TwolC` doccommonts follow the same conventions as `LexC`.
+Instead of `@LEXNAME@` referencing the last seen lexicon name, you can use `@RULENAME@` to reference the last seen two-level rule name in your doccomment.

 ## Twolc test data

-*Support for TwolC test data is not yet implemented.*

 Similar to LexC, except that the output is turned into twolc test pairs used in the pair-testing tool.